Climate-Change Conferences | Environmental Sciences Conferences | Medicine Conferences | 2024

 Well, there are many advantages!
 It was fun, interesting and kept the audience engaged.
 Of course, they had a budget and invested money into their presentation.
 They will come back and said it was well worth the investment in the end and they use it for many other uses.

-In this regard, we take the immense pleasure to invite you all to be the speaker under Video Presentation category at “12th International Conference on Climate Change & Environmental Science” May 25-26, 2023 at London, UK.
+In this regard, we take the immense pleasure to invite you all to be the speaker under Video Presentation category at “13th international conference on Climate Change & Environmental Science” November 20-21, 2024 at Rome, Italy.
 Climate Change: Challenges & Sustainability certification would be received by video presenters along with external scientific association with decision makers and leaders around the globe.

 To Collaborate Scientific Professionals around the World